epeios-q37/epeios.bak/other/tutorials/Hangman/README.md

 from workshop.fr.b import *

 def lettreEstDansMot(*args):
 # What the student wrote in the previous exercise.

 def obtenirMasque(mot, pioches, dev):

 go(globals())
 ```

+To know what is the task of the new function, and what it is needed for the implementation, you may also look at the (`en`/`fr`)`/b.py` file.

+And so on for the *c*, *d*, *e*… exercises.

+Between exercises, you will probably have to introduce the concept that will be useful for the new exercise.